wombleton/gitlaw-nz/acts/B/Bail Act 2000.md

     (5) This section is subject to [section 11][13].

-    Section 13(4A): inserted, on 5 March 2012, by [section 4][159] of the Bail Amendment Act 2011 (2011 No 82).
+    Section 13(4A): inserted, on 5 March 2012, by [section 4][160] of the Bail Amendment Act 2011 (2011 No 82).

-    Section 13(4A): amended, on 1 July 2013, by [section 15][118] of the Bail Amendment Act 2011 (2011 No 82).
+    Section 13(4A): amended, on 1 July 2013, by [section 15][119] of the Bail Amendment Act 2011 (2011 No 82).

-    Section 13(4B): inserted, on 5 March 2012, by [section 4][159] of the Bail Amendment Act 2011 (2011 No 82).
+    Section 13(4B): inserted, on 5 March 2012, by [section 4][160] of the Bail Amendment Act 2011 (2011 No 82).

 ##### 14 Exercise of discretion when considering bail pending appeal

-*   (1) If a person is in custody under a conviction and is appealing the conviction or sentence, or both, the court must not grant bail unless it is satisfied on the balance of probabilities that it would be in the interests of justice in the particular case to do so.
+*   (1) If a person is in custody or subject to a sentence of home detention under a conviction and is appealing the conviction or sentence, or both, the court must not grant bail unless it is satisfied on the balance of probabilities that it would be in the interests of justice in the particular case to do so.

     (2) The onus is on the appellant to show cause why bail should be granted.